Beneteau California 6.60

-The Beneteau California 6.60, sometimes called the 660, is a French trailerable sailboat that was designed by André Bénéteau as a fishing boat, day sailer and a cruiser and first built in 1982.
+The Beneteau California 6.60, sometimes called the 660, is a recreational keelboat built by Beneteau in France, from 1982 until 1987, with 150 boats completed.
+It is now out of production.

+Design

 The design's designation is its length overall in metres.

-Production

-The design was built by Beneteau in France, from 1982 until 1987, with 150 boats completed, but it is now out of production.

-Design

-The California 6.60 is a recreational keelboat, built predominantly of glassfibre, with wood trim.
-It has a fractional sloop rig, with a deck-stepped mast and aluminium spars with stainless steel wire standing rigging.
-The hull has a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller and a fixed long keel or optional twin bilge keels.
+Designed by André Bénéteau the glassfibre hull has a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller and a fixed long keel or optional twin bilge keels.
 It displaces 3527 lb and carries 882 lb of ballast.

 The boat has a draft of 2.95 ft with the standard long keel and 2.3 ft with the optional twin bilge keels.

+It has a fractional sloop rig, with a deck-stepped mast and aluminium spars with stainless steel wire standing rigging.

-The boat is fitted with an outboard motor or an optional inboard Japanese Yanmar diesel engine of 18 hp for docking and manoeuvring.
+The boat is fitted with an outboard motor or a Yanmar diesel engine of 18 hp.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a drop down table in the main salon that forms a double berth.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is of straight configuration and is equipped with a single-burner stove and a sink.
 The enclosed head is located just aft of the bow cabin on the port side.

 The design has a hull speed of 5.66 kn.